It can be intimidating for new hires to start at your company. The onboarding process can be especially isolating in a virtual environment.

 Before throwing the team into a Zoom and asking everyone to state their names and positions, make it a bit more fun.
 You can break it down three ways: creating one-on-one opportunities, solidifying mentorship, and providing access to a broader network.

 You can easily facilitate connection across departments through tech tools.
 Slack apps like Intros can welcome new hires and connect colleagues.
 Introduction templates can be added to any Slack channel – either populated by top introductions questions or customized questions by leadership.
 With these Intros, team members can instantly discover what they have in common and start conversations.
 You can also have employees reach out to the new hire to facilitate social connection.
-Profiles are another great tool to break the ice – perhaps there is a shared interest in live music, or you watch the same television show.

 You may want to encourage some specific connections, especially if it relates to the new employee’s role.
 This can provide valuable mentorship opportunities.